sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/parental-leave.md

 Which country and state will you be based in during your leave?
 Do you plan on taking 16 weeks (or more/less)?
 Will you be taking your leave consecutively or non-consecutively?
+Are there any questions or concerns you have for the People Ops team regarding your leave?

 ### Notify your manager